nextpyp/pyp/docs/install/install-web.rst

         * ``PYP_STORAGE``
             This folder will be used to hold all of nextPYP's data files and requires a lot of storage space.
-            Set this setting to a folder on storage device with at least a terrabyte of capacity.
+            Set this setting to a folder on storage device with at least a terabyte of capacity.
             Ideally, this storage device is a large-capacity SSD or hard drive that is attached directly to your workstation and mounted in the local filesystem.